NaJ64/brickport/README.md

 ---

 ### Building Node.js / NPM projects:
-Node.js package `quasar` CLI is required for managing the front-end project(s).
+Node.js package `@quasar/cli` CLI is required for managing the front-end project(s).

 1. Run the following (one time) to install the package globally: